womanonrails/womanonrails.com/about.md

 It was a great decision.
 I was delighted.
 Computers stopped being for me incomprehensible machines.
 Now I could talk with them in the same language.
 To be honest, in many languages.
 I could do and create whatever I imagine, using only the keyboard!
 An amazing feeling!

-In last year I started my internship in IT company <a href="https://fractalsoft.org/" title="Ruby on Rails web applications">Fractal Soft</a>.
+In last year I started my internship in IT company <a href='https://fractalsoft.org/' title='Ruby on Rails web applications'>Fractal Soft</a>.
 They focus on the creation of web applications using **Ruby language**.
 Ruby is beautiful, readable, simple and very flexible language.
 Writing in Ruby is pure pleasure.
 I started to learn more and more about Ruby.

 But I still felt that there is something I miss.
 That feeling I need to learn more, that I'm not good enough in programming.
 That I need to develop my skills more.
 One of my friends sent me information about workshops called **Rails Girls**.
 Next workshops were planned in Wroclaw.
 You have to fill forms and best 30 people will get invitations to this workshop.